Indexes of Enslaved Persons

 To purchase this book or to read learn more about the book, please click HERE to download the attached flyer and order form.

-Digital and bound hardcopies of all 7 of the ledgers can be viewed at the AGS Adamson Library.
-Bound hardcopies of 4 of the 7 ledgers are at the Richmond County Superior Court also.
-Digital images of 6 of the 7 ledgers are available online at Family Search.
+Digital and bound hardcopies of all seven of the ledgers can be viewed at the AGS Adamson Library.
+Bound hardcopies of four of the seven ledgers are at the Richmond County Superior Court also.
+Digital images of six of the seven ledgers are available online at Family Search.
 However, none of these copies are indexed and require the use of this book to be able to search the ledgers.

 Slave Importation Affidavit Registers 1818 to 1854